Miracle Village: Charles Ommanney

-Movies
+Movies and Television

 Banished

-Banished is a 15-minute video by reporter was Aaron Thomas, produced by Journeyman.tv in 2013 and aired in 2014 by SBS Australia.
+Banished is a 15-minute video by reporter Aaron Thomas and produced by Journeyman.tv in 2013, which aired in 2014 on SBS Australia.
 It concludes with a focus on Pahokee's pastor Patti Auperlee, who has helped the sex offenders be accepted by the wider community.
-The video is available on YouTube and a transcript is also available.

 Sex Offender Village

-A New York Times "Op-Doc" (see Op-Ed) video, May 21, 2013.
-Focuses on the problems of the residents, many of whom are interviewed.
-It is available on the newspaper's website.
+A New York Times "Op-Doc" (see Op-Ed) video from May 21, 2013, focuses on the problems of the residents, many of whom are interviewed.

 Second Chance Sex Offenders

 On January 24, 2018, the BBC released its 58-minute documentary Stacey Dooley Investigates: Second Chance Sex Offenders, whose topic is Florida's sex offender policies, the toughest in the nation.
-Reporter Stacey Dooley interviews some officials who are hostile to sex offenders and believe they can never be rehabilitated, such as Florida Senator Lauren Book and Bradford County Sheriff Gordon Smith; the latter posts red signs in front of the residences of sexual predators (not all offenders).
-She concludes with Miracle Village, a remote settlement to which sex offenders are in effect banished, the only place where they can get a second chance.
+Reporter Stacey Dooley interviews some officials who are hostile to sex offenders and believe they can never be rehabilitated, such as Florida Senator Lauren Book and Bradford County Sheriff Gordon Smith.
+She concludes with Miracle Village.

+Criminal Minds

+Season 11, Episode 6 “Pariahville” of the television series Criminal Minds takes place in a fictionalized version of Miracle Village called “Glenport Village”.

 Play

 America is Hard To See (Off-Broadway play)

-A research team from the Life Jacket Theater Company visited Pahokee for a week in October, 2015.
-Based on interviews, autobiographical statements, and court records the team collected, the Company presented America Is Hard to See in January and February, 2018.
-Author and director is Travis Russ, who is also an Associate Professor of Communications and Media Management at Fordham University.
+A research team from the Life Jacket Theater Company visited Pahokee for a week in October 2015.
+Based on interviews, autobiographical statements, and court records the team collected, the Company presented America Is Hard to See in January and February 2018.
 The play is a fusion of personal interviews and texts written by the residents, with traditional Methodist hymns, lines from the sermons of Patti Auperlee, and original songs composed by Priscilla Holbrook.
 The central theme is whether there are limits to grace, whether or not sex offenders — all of them — can ever be forgiven.
-"A moving and unflinching play about darkness, uncertainty, and the painful process of healing in small-town America."

-When asked how many songs are in the work, Russ responded that there are eighteen "musical moments".
-Except for the hymns, each line of the songs is taken from the transcript of a statement by a Miracle Village resident, or from a sermon by Pastor Aupperlee.
+Except for the hymns, each line of the eighteen songs is taken from the transcript of a statement by a Miracle Village resident, or from a sermon by Pastor Aupperlee.

-"America Is Hard To See" is the title of a long poem by Robert Frost.